subatomicdev/binance-futures-cpp/README.md

 ---
 ## Summary
-binancews is a C++17 library which receives market data from the Binance crypto currency exchange.
+Binance Futures C++ is a C++17 library for Binance's REST and websockets API.

-The project uses Microsoft's cpprestsdk for asynchronous websocket/HTTP functionality.
+The project uses Microsoft's cpprestsdk for asynchronous websockets/HTTP functionality.

 ---
 ## Design